jonjonsonjr/boxwich/README.md

 The boxwich currently only selects from the Plain Slims because they're much cheaper, but that is trivial to change.

+## Usage

+Edit the config file to add your Jimmy John's account credentials, your address, and your phone number.
+You have to put your phone number in the delivery instructions due to a bug.

+To order a sandwich, just run the program.

+	$ node app.js

+If you're feeling cheeky, run the binary.

+	$ makemeasandwich

+The payment method is set to cash, so don't accidentally run this without cash!

 ## Hardware

 We used a [Raspberry Pi](https://github.com/gabrieltriggs/boxwich) to connect